sbyrnes321/audio-respiratory-droplets/README.md

 * Otherwise, return LOW RESPIRATORY DROPLETS.

 We can try to do better than a binary classifier—for example, quiet talking is not as bad as loud talking or singing or coughing—but this would be a start.

+## What's the status?
+How can I help?

+Well, at the end of the day, (1) we need working software, and (2) we need the people in charge of deciding contact-tracing systems to decide to use it.
+Anything that helps on either of those, directly or indirectly, would be great.
+This includes making the software, figuring out methods of validating it, resolving uncertainties about battery-life etc., and so on.